White Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Freeland will start for the Colorado Rockies against Andrew Vaughn and the Chicago White Sox on Saturday at 8:10 PM ET.
+Ryan McMahon and the Colorado Rockies match up with Luis Robert and the Chicago White Sox on Sunday at 3:10 PM ET at Coors Field.

-The favored White Sox have -115 moneyline odds against the underdog Rockies, who are listed at -105.
-The over/under for the matchup has been listed at 12 runs.
+The White Sox are -160 moneyline favorites for this matchup with the Rockies (+135).
+A 12-run total is set in the game.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.